 If your child is being transferred, it is most likely because your doctor feels that your child needs more intense, specialized care than your current hospital may be able to provide.

-One parent or guardian may be permitted to ride with their child during the transport to Nationwide Children’s.
-Family members will be required to sit in the front passenger seat of the MICU for safety reasons.
-Mothers that are less than 28 days postpartum will not be permitted to ride with the team because of complications that can arise after giving birth.
+We try our best to allow one parent or guardian to ride with their child during the transport to Nationwide Children’s.
+This decision must be made after the team arrives and can assess safety and situations for transporting additional people.
+Family members will be required to sit in the front passenger seat of the MICU for safety reasons if the driver and pilot are able to approve an additional rider.
+Mothers that are less than 28 days postpartum will need their doctor’s permission and be discharged from the hospital to ride with the team because of complications that can arise after giving birth.
 Other family members will be asked to meet up with the Transport Team and their child at Nationwide Children's Hospital.

-Both Children’s Main Campus and Riverside Methodist Hospital are home to Level III NICUs.
+Nationwide Children’s is home to a Level IV NICU, while Doctors West, Grant Medical Center and Riverside Methodist Hospital all house Level III NICUs.
 These units are equipped with the most highly trained specialists and technology to care for the sickest and most premature infants.

-Level II Newborn Special Care units, like the ones found Doctors West and Grant Medical Center are designed for babies who require special observation, nursing and medical care and equipment.
-Your child may require this level of care from birth, or may be transferred from the more intensive care provided by the NICUs at Children’s and Riverside.
+The Level II Newborn Special Care unit at Dublin Methodist is designed for babies who require special observation, nursing and medical care and equipment.
+Your child may require this level of care from birth or may be transferred from the more intensive care provided by another hospital.